zwoefler/Testing-Environments/kubespray-test/README.md

 ### Test the interport communication
 See if interport communication works by starting two `busybox` containers, each on one node.

-1. Open one terminal session:
+1. Open one terminal session on your host machine:

 `kubectl run myshell -it --rm --image busybox -- sh`

 2. With `kubectl get pods -o wide` you can see in the `node`-column, where your container runs.
-3. In another terminal start a seconds `budybox` via:
+3. In another terminal start a seconds `busybox` via:

 `kubectl run myshell2 -it --rm --image busybox -- sh`

 ## Upgrade Kubernetes Version
-`kubectl get nodes`
-`vagrant ssh ansible-host`
+We will need to make some changes on the `Ansible-host` machine.
+To see the changes live, run `kubectl get nodes` in a seperate terminal.

-`cd kubespray`
+So first, login to your cagrant ansible-`vagrant ssh ansible-host` `cd kubespray`
 `vim inventory/mycluster/group_vars/k8s-cluster/k8s-cluster.yml`
 Search for `kube_version` by typing `/kube_version` in vim and hit enter.
 With `n` you can cycle through the selection.